spyflying/ACMMM2025Workshop-UAV/README.md

 Abstract: In this presentation, we will explore the challenges of Aerial Spatial Intelligence across three distinct levels: perception, understanding, and decision-making.
 I will discuss preliminary research efforts conducted by my group, spanning several key areas: from the multi-platform collaborative dataset University-1652 to the application of Large Vision-Language Models for robust performance under diverse weather conditions, as well as advancements in 3D scene understanding and language-guided navigation.
 This talk aims to provide valuable insights into these emerging topics.

+Bio: Zhedong Zheng is an Assistant Professor with the University of Macau.
+He received the Ph.D. degree from the University of Technology Sydney in 2021 and the B.S. degree from Fudan University in 2016.
+He was a postdoctoral research fellow at the School of Computing, National University of Singapore.
+He received the IEEE Circuits and Systems Society Outstanding Young Author Award of 2021.
+His research interests include AIGC, Data-centric AI, and Spatial Intelligence.
+He actively serves the academic community, acting as a Senior PC for IJCAI and AAAI, an Area Chair for ACM MM'24, ACM MM'25 and ICASSP'25, and the Publication Chair for ACM MM'25 and AVSS'25.

 ## Important Dates

 **Challenge**